synaptics-astra/doc/linux/index.rst

 ========== ==========================================================
 image type image usage
 ========== ==========================================================
-SPI U-Boot burn eMMC image via TFTP server or USB host USB U-Boot burn eMMC image via TFTP server of USB disk SUBoot     burn eMMC image via TFTP server or USB disk, Booting Linux
+SPI U-Boot burn eMMC image via TFTP server or USB drive USB U-Boot burn eMMC image via TFTP server of USB host SUBoot     burn eMMC image via TFTP server or USB drive, Booting Linux
 ========== ==========================================================

 USB U-Boot and SPI U-Boot are used to boot a device which does not have